Language Servers

 https://github.com/vuejs/language-tools/tree/master/packages/language-server ↗

-files upon save, you can first install prettier
+npm i -g @vue/language-serverTo autoformat your .vue files upon save, you can first install prettier via

 directory: